replicatedhq/troubleshoot.sh/docs/source/collect/certificates.md

 In addition to the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties), the `certificates` collector accepts the following parameters:

 ##### `secrets` (Optional)
-secrets to use to find matching Secrets acrossing different namespaces.
+Find matching Secrets across one or more namespaces.
-If specified, Secrets in the list will be collected.
+If specified, the Secrets in the list are collected.

-The secrets field at the collector level accepts a list of objects with parameters:
+The `secrets` field at the collector level accepts a list of objects with the following parameters:
-  - ##### `name` (required)
+  - ##### `name` (Required)
     The name of the Secret.
   - ##### `namespaces` (Optional)
     The namespaces where the Secret exists.
-If multiple namespaces are specified, all matching Secrets from these namespaces will be collected.
+If multiple namespaces are specified, all matching Secrets from these namespaces are collected.

 ##### `configMaps` (Optional)
-configMaps to use to find matching ConfigMaps across different namespaces.
+Find matching ConfigMaps across one or more namespaces.
-If specified, ConfigMaps in the list will be collected.
+If specified, the ConfigMaps in the list are collected.

-The configMaps field at the collector level accepts a list of objects with parameters:
+The `configMaps` field at the collector level accepts a list of objects with the following parameters:
-  - ##### `name` (required)
+  - ##### `name` (Required)
-    The name of the configMap.
+    The name of the ConfigMap.
   - ##### `namespaces` (Optional)
     The namespaces where the ConfigMap exists.
-If multiple namespaces are specified, all matching ConfigMaps from these namespaces will be collected.
+If multiple namespaces are specified, all matching ConfigMaps from these namespaces are collected.

 ## Example Collector Definition